 Hereditary hair loss, also known as androgenetic alopecia, is the most common cause of hair loss4 in women.
 Hair growth is cyclical, passing through three main stages:

-the growth stage (anagen phase), the rest stage (catagen phase) and then finally,
+2. The rest stage (catagen phase) and then finally,

-the shedding stage (telogen phase).
+3. The shedding stage (telogen phase).

 Each individual hair may endure on the scalp for three to seven years before entering the catagen phase for around two weeks and then the telogen phase which can last for a few months.
 It is during this final stage that hair begins to sit higher on the scalp and can be pulled out with very little effort such as when brushing or washing your hair.
 After the hair has been shed, a new one will take its place and begin to grow.
 In the case of hereditary hair loss, this cycle becomes a lot quicker and it may only take months for a new hair to be shed, or in some cases a new hair may not replace the recently shed hair at all.

 Like other hereditary conditions, hereditary hair loss is caused not only by genetic predisposition, but by your genes in conjunction with your hormones.
 This leads us to telogen effluvium, another common cause of hair loss in women.